top of page

 What Not To Do In Your First Automation Project

-Ideally, you will have the resources to build an automation project team while working with a knowledgeable integrator.
-Even if it is your solo project as an automation engineer, or you only have another engineer or two assisting at various points, you will benefit from reaching out for input from management and other eventual automation users in the organization.
-It is easier to find bugs and better workarounds during the building process than to correct them once you complete the project.
+Ideally, you should build an automation project team while working with a knowledgeable integrator.
+Even if you're an automation engineer working solo or with a small team, seeking input from management and eventual automation users is beneficial.
+This collaborative approach helps identify bugs and find better workarounds during the building process, rather than correcting issues post-completion.

-Understanding why you are starting your automation project, and its ultimate goal is critical to your project's success.
-Meet with the project initiators, such as your executive staff, to learn and ensure that you understand the specific business and competitive context for automation.
-This information provides context and lets you and your automation team establish the framework to create the right automation for your organization.
+Understanding the reasons and goals behind your automation project is critical for success.
+Meet with project initiators, such as executive staff, to grasp the specific business and competitive context for automation.
+This information provides essential context, allowing you and your team to establish a solid framework for creating the right automation solution for your organization.

-One frequently cited barrier to success in starting and proceeding with automation projects is the lack of creating a clear strategy and setting priorities.
-Before starting the project, meet with an integrator, organizational leadership representatives, project leaders, and team members to document and schedule your procedure, vision, key performance indicators (KPIs), and critical success factors.
-Present your end goal and your automation project budget, and outline regular, achievable, and measurable project milestones to mark progress and keep everyone motivated.
+A common barrier to success in automation projects is the lack of a clear strategy and set priorities.
+Before starting the project, meet with an integrator, organizational leadership, project leaders, and team members to document and schedule your procedure, vision, key performance indicators (KPIs), and critical success factors.
+Present your end goal and budget, outlining regular, achievable, and measurable milestones to mark progress and keep everyone motivated.

-It's important to ensure that the scope of your project is scalable since, in most cases, it will expand.
-You will experience a "do it all under fire" situation that inflates your project budget without allowing for expansion.
-Even worse, it will likely decrease the effectiveness of the automation project's goals.
+Ensure that the scope of your project is scalable, as it will likely expand.
+Avoid creating a "do it all under fire" situation that inflates your budget and reduces the effectiveness of your project goals.
+A scalable scope helps manage budget constraints and enhances project success.

 • Instrument range